-- (1) Where, in the management or administration of any trust property, any sale, lease, mortgage, surrender, release or other disposition, or any purchase, investment, acquisition, expenditure or other transaction, is in the opinion of the Court expedient, but the same cannot be effected by reason of the absence of any power for that purpose vested in the trustee by the trust instrument, if any, or by law, the Court may, by order, confer upon the trustee, either generally or in any particular instance, the necessary power for that purpose, on such terms, and subject to such provision and conditions, if any, as the Court may think fit, and may direct in what manner any money authorised to be expended, and the costs of any transaction, are to be paid or borne as between capital and income. - (2) The Court may make an order under this Article at a time after the dealing has commenced or is completed. - (3) The Court may, from time to time, rescind or vary any order made under this Article, or may make any new or further order. - (4) An application to the Court under this Article may be made by the trustee or any of them if more than one, or by any beneficiary. - (5) The power conferred by this Article is in addition to the powers conferred on the Court by Article 40(8)
+- (1) Where any transaction affecting or concerning any trust property is in the opinion of the Court expedient, but the same cannot be effected by reason of the absence of any power for that purpose vested in the trustee by the trust instrument, if any, or by law, the Court may, by order, confer upon the trustee, either generally or in any particular instance, the necessary power for that purpose, on such terms, and subject to such provision and conditions, if any, as the Court may think fit, and may direct in what manner any money authorised to be expended, and the costs of any transaction, are to be paid or borne as between capital and income. - (2) The Court may make an order under this Article at a time after the dealing has commenced or is completed. - (3) The Court may, from time to time, rescind or vary any order made under this Article, or may make any new or further order. - (4) An application to the Court under this Article may be made by one (1) or more trustees, or by any beneficiary. - (5) The power conferred by this Article is in addition to the powers conferred on the Court by Article 40(8).